saboyagustavo/mdn-frontend-pathway/HTML/multimedia-and-embedding/skill-test/readme.md

 > In this task we want you to embed a simple audio file onto the page.
 You need to:
 >
 > -   [x] Add the path to the audio file to an appropriate attribute to embed it on the page.
 The audio is called `audio.mp3`, and ~~it is~~ it must be in a folder inside a current folder called `media`.
 > -   [x] Add an attribute to make browsers display some default controls.
 > -   [x] Add some appropriate fallback text for browsers that don't support `<audio>`.

 #### Multimedia and embedding 2

 > In this task we want you to mark up a slightly more complex video player, with multiple sources, subtitles, and other features besides.
 You need to:
 >
 > -   [x] Add an attribute to make browsers display some default controls.
 >
 > -   [x] Add some appropriate fallback text for browsers that don't support `<video>`.
 >
 > -   [x] Add multiple sources, containing the paths to the video files.
 The files are called `video.mp4` and `video.webm`, and are in a folder inside the current folder called `media`.
 >
 > -   [x] Let the browser know in advance what video formats the sources point to, so it can make an informed choice of which one to download ahead of time.
 >
 > -   [x] Give the `<video>` a width and height equal to its intrinsic size (320 by 240 pixels).
 >
 > -   [x] Make the video muted by default.
 >
 > -   [x] Display the text tracks contained in the `media` folder, in a file called `subtitles_en.vtt`, when the video is playing.
 You must explicitly set the type as subtitles, and the subtitle language to English.
 >
 > -   [x] Make sure the readers can identify the subtitle language when they use the default controls.

 #### Multimedia and embedding 3

 > For this final task you have two tasks to do:
 >
 > -   [x] Embed a PDF into the page.
 The PDF is called `mypdf.pdf`, and is contained in the `media` folder.
 >
 > -   [x] Go to a sharing site like YouTube or Google Maps, and embed a video or other media item into the page.

+### Responsive Images - Active Learning

+> For [this active learning](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images#active_learning_implementing_your_own_responsive_images), we're expecting you to be brave and go it alone ... mostly.
+We want you to implement your own suitable art directed narrow screen/wide screen shot using <code><picture></code>, and a resolution switching example that uses <code>srcset</code>.

+> -   [x] Write some simple HTML to contain your code (use not-responsive.html as a starting point, if you like).
+>-   [x] Find a nice wide screen landscape image with some kind of detail contained in it somewhere.
+Create a web-sized version of it using a graphics editor, then crop it to show a smaller part that zooms in on the detail, and create a second image (about 480px wide is good for this).
+> -   [x] Use the <code><picture></code> element to implement an art direction picture switcher!
+> -   [x] Create multiple image files of different sizes, each showing the same picture.
+> -   [x] Use <code>srcset/size</code> to create a resolution switcher example, either to serve the same size image at different resolutions, or different image sizes at different viewport widths.